Shaping a sustainable future – together, holistic, determined.

-Eberswalde has been dedicated to sustainable education and research for 190 years.
+Eberswalde has been dedicated to sustainable education and research for more than 190 years.
 The Eberswalde University for Sustainable Development (HNEE) was founded in 1830 as the Higher Institute of Forestry (Höhere Forstlehranstalt).
 Since academic teaching began again in 1992 at the historic site for forest and wood research just outside Berlin, the university has laid its focus on future-oriented industries and key sectors such as nature protection, forest management, organic farming, climate change adaptation, sustainable economics, timber construction and sustainable tourism management.

 Together for sustainable and diverse development